Candles...the most expensive ways of lighting and heating

 Brightness is measured in a unit called lumens.

-A tea candle emits about 10 lumens and typical LED light bulb emits about 450 lumens so a 5 Watt LED light bulb is 45 times brighter.
+A tea candle emits about 10 lumens.
+A typical LED light bulb emits about 450 lumens so a 5 Watt LED light bulb is 45 times brighter.

 So to summarise:

-A candle for lighting costs around 10 times using an LED light bulb, which will also be 45 times brighter
+A candle for lighting costs around 14 times the cost of using an LED light bulb, and will be 45 times brighter

 Another candle comparison